By Jim Keane

 This value also extends to our local and global communities.
 Our employees have logged more than 38,000 volunteer hours companywide — more than triple our previous year.
 Through innovative social partnerships with global organizations, such as Teach for India, we donated hundreds of Polyvision whiteboards to benefit children in underresourced schools in India.

 In addition to our corporate and social investments, Steelcase remains committed to actions that protect the environment.
 Many of our environmental initiatives began with passionate employees who saw opportunities to make a difference.
 A few examples include: strengthening our 100 percent renewable energy portfolio, expanding our end-of-use services and diverting tons of furniture from landfills, and reducing water use and waste even as global production expanded.

 We aspire to create a culture of innovation where ideas come from everywhere and innovation is everyone’s job.
 Because at Steelcase, sustainability begins with inclusion — inclusion that empowers people to imagine, to take risks, and to pursue initiatives that drive growth and increase our resilience.

 For more on these stories and other examples of inclusion at work, please visit csr.steelcase.com.

 *Originally published by Business Roundtable

-Jim Keane is President and CEO of Steelcase, a 105-year old company committed to creating places that unlock human promise for the world’s leading organizations.
+Jim Keane is former President and CEO of Steelcase, a 105-year old company committed to creating places that unlock human promise for the world’s leading organizations.
 In his 20 years with the company, Jim has worked in various roles including COO and CFO.
 Jim currently serves on several boards ranging from IDEO to Design Futures Council.
 He is passionate about listening to and interacting with customers, and building an inclusive workplace culture that moves people from words to actions.